Search for Important Questions

 1. Write an essay on Human Rights.

-2. Mention the four causes of Divorce.
+2. Mention the four reasons of water pollution.

 1. What do you mean by human rights?